dev-board-tech/arduFPGA-external-programing-tool/README.md

 # arduFPGA-external-programing-tool

- A command line tool for writting, reading and debugging arduFPGA microcontroller designs.
+ A command line tool for writing, reading and debugging arduFPGA microcontroller designs.

 ### Arguments:

+* -C or --command: values: "read" or  "write"
 * -s or --log-type: values: "address" or "progress"
 * -D or --data: values: memory data to write in hex string format, is mandatory to give the -S, -E, -W and -t parameters.
 * -t or --data-type: values: "FLASH", "EEPROM" or "RAM", if -t argument is given then the tool will be able to write, read chucks of memory using -S and -E arguments.